playframework/playframework/documentation/manual/working/scalaGuide/main/dependencyinjection/ScalaDependencyInjection.md

 @[constructor](code/RuntimeDependencyInjection.scala)

-Note that the `@Inject` annotation must come after the class name but before the constructor parameters, and must have parenthesis.
+Note that the `@Inject` annotation must come after the class name but before the constructor parameters, and must have parentheses.

+Also, Guice does come with several other [types of injections](https://github.com/google/guice/wiki/Injections), but constructor injection is generally the most clear, concise, and testable in Scala, so we recommend using it.

 ## Dependency injecting controllers